🎓 Women, War & Weird Beliefs

 The idea of a Resonance Calendar seems to have come from the community surrounding the notetaking app Notion, but I’ve adapted it for how I use obsidian.md and I’ve found it really useful as a practice.
 The idea is to keep track of and reflect on the various things that you read, watch and listen to.
-Each month, as a part of my spaced repetition learning practice, I select the most interesting of those things and share them here.
+Here's an example of the results of that practice.

 - I made some progress on Brotherhood of Kings by Amanda H. Podany and learned that Sargon was the first emperor in history and the first person with the goal of conquering the known world.
 I knew he was important, but I didn’t realize that he was the first.